Published in the April, 2008 issue of the Biscayne Times Newspaper:

 Read the original Biscayne Times article.

-* Updated (July, 2015): Google’s News Archive has since revealed that Paula did not die in the house but, rather, at a local hospital.
-Also, recent reports claiming that Paula is buried in the backyard are false.
-This archival news clip says she was interred at Woodlawn Park Cemetery.
-I called the cemetery and they confirmed she’s there.
+* Update (July, 2015): Google’s News Archive has since revealed that Paula did not die in the house but, rather, at a local hospital.